 Shopify is the winner because Webflow doesn't support native mobile apps.

-It is important to keep in mind that when a company sells products to customers in the EU, value added tax (VAT) must be charged at the rate due in the consumer's country.
-A big advantage of Shopify is that it calculates these rates automatically and therefore saves companies a lot of
+It is important to keep in mind that when a company sells products to customers in the EU, value-added tax (VAT) must be charged at the rate due in the consumer's country.
+A big advantage of Shopify is that it calculates these rates automatically and therefore saves companies a lot of time.

 Users, who want to automatically calculate VAT in Webflow, have to use paid TaxJar integration.
 This automation is done by clicking on the country name in the list and switching the auto tax calculation option „on“.